mozilla/PyPOM/docs/user_guide.rst

 page.
 The :py:class:`~pypom.page.Page` class provided by PyPOM provides a simple implementation that can be sub-classed to apply to your project.

+PyPOM supports both Selenium_ or Splinter_ (basically a Selenium wrapper with a more usable API).

-To instantiate a page object with PyPOM you will need a Selenium_ :py:class:`~selenium.webdriver.remote.webdriver.WebDriver` object.
+To instantiate a page object with PyPOM with Selenium_ you will need a Selenium_ :py:class:`~selenium.webdriver.remote.webdriver.WebDriver` object.
 The following very simple example opens the Mozilla website in Firefox, and instantiates a page object representing the landing page::